 Africa is surrounded by the Mediterranean in the north, the Indian Ocean in the south, the Atlantic Ocean in the west, the Sinai Peninsula, the Red Sea, and the Suez Canal in the east.
 It contains Madagascar and various archipelagos.
-There are 54 diplomatic recognized independent states in the continent and nine regions on the continent.
+Africa has 54 sovereign, internationally recognized states, grouped into five UN subregions: Northern, Western, Middle, Eastern and Southern Africa.

-Among the continents, the youngest population is in Africa.
-50% of Africans are under 19 years old.
-While Algeria is the largest country in Africain terms of area, Nigeria is the largest country in terms of population.
+Africa also has the world’s youngest population — roughly half of all Africans are under 20 years old.
+Algeria is the largest African country by area, while Nigeria is the largest by population, with over 230 million people in 2024.

 Africa is the only continent on both sides of the equator and on both climatic zones in the world with a wide range of climatic zones.